 Mary stopped cleaning Peter’s brow and threw down the towel in a fit of rage.

-This is much more dramatic and punchy and will ignite the reader’s emotion much more than the first version.
+This is much more dramatic and punchy and will ignite the reader’s emotions much more than the first version.

 Many people will tell you that writing in passive voice is ineffective.
 This is not actually the case, and there are occasions where it is actually more suitable to write in passive voice than it is to write in active voice.
-See our article on English grammar rules for more information.
 However, what is important is that the voice used within a document is appropriate to the communication intentions.
 If, for example, you want to communicate the fact that the action is happening at arm’s length, passive voice is perfectly acceptable.
 On the other hand, if you want to inject energy and directness into your writing, then sentences that are written in the active voice will be much more powerful.

 Great writing stretches far beyond writing grammatically correct sentences.
 Great writing involves considering how these sentences can be best used to invoke a response from the reader through the use of appropriate syntax.
 For example, you may wish to create tension.
 One method of doing this is through using short, fragmented sentences.
 Alternatively, if you’re looking to portray a sense of unorganized chaos or confusion, long sentences that contain many clauses will be more beneficial.